fbpx

 Divide the kids up into groups of three.
 Once the kids are divided up have the members of the group hold up a 1, a 2, or a 3 (one per group).

-All the 1s will become the narrator, 2 will be the body, and the 3s are the hands.
+All the 1s will become the narrator, the 2s will be the body, and the 3s will be the hands.

 This is a really creative way to get teens to interact with one another.